isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2155.md

 ---
-title: Robot Cleaner
+title: Farm Produce Washing Machine
 permalink: /productivity-solutions-grant/solutionrepo/solution2155
 ---

 ### Description

-A washing robot / machine for cleaning of farming equipment to eliminate the need for personnel to enter hazardous environment.
-It includes tank cleaning robots, net cleaning robots, underwater robots, inspection robots, etc.
+A machine to wash produce, it effectively separates the impurities and degrade the residual pesticides.

 ### Details of Solution